 Nabi Buksh Law Concern Faisalabad

-We as Nabi Buksh Law Concern deals all kinds of family cases which are filed in the family courts in original jurisdiction, its appeal and constitution Petitions in the High Court against the impugned order or judgment.
-As we are in a multinational country therefore we cover all laws of Family of Muslims, Christian, Hindus, Parsi and other religion law about their marriage, Divorce, child custody and inheritance matter etc. Difference kind of agreements, settlements, child issues, property matter and legitimacy matters.
+We as Nabi Buksh Law Concern deal all kinds of family cases which are filed in the family courts in original jurisdiction, its appeals and constitutional Petitions in the High Court against the impugned order or judgment.
+As we are in a multinational country therefore we cover all laws of Family Court related Muslims, Christian, Hindus, Parsi and other religion law about their marriage, Divorce, child custody and inheritance matter etc. Difference kind of agreements, settlements, child issues, property matter and legitimacy matters.
 We cover these matters:-

 Christian divorce is regularized under Christian Divorce Act 1869.
 Under Christian law either party has no right to pronounce divorce upon other party like Muslim Family Law.
 Only court has power to declare the marriage null and void or grant judicial separation or dissolve the marriage between the spouses.
 Therefore, for dissolution of Marriage either party has to file the Civil Petition before the Civil Judge.

 Under section 10 of the Divorce Act 1869 husband may file petition for the dissolution of Marriage to the civil judge by filing civil petition praying that his marriage may be dissolve on the ground that his wife has since the solemnization thereof been guilty of adultery.

 And if wife want to dissolve her marriage she will also file the civil petition before civil judge praying that her marriage may be dissolve on the ground that his husband since the solemnization thereof exchanged his profession of Christianity for the profession of some other religion, and gone through a form of marriage with other woman.

 Or guilty of incestuous adultery

 Or marriage with another woman with adultery